PandaScience/FortySecondsCV/README.md

 * You want to highly customize your CV using a great palette of colors and layout elements
 * You don't want to modify any definition in the class file
-* You prefer an easy to use user interface to almost all style elements
+* You prefer an easy-to-use user interface to almost all style elements
 * You need a cleanly written class file in case you decide to change low-level class definitions